Birdies and bogeys from a historic day at Medinah.

 As for his decision to play Tiger Woods in the afternoon in fourballs, it was the right move.
 Even though Woods struggled in the morning, the afternoon format is the place to for players who make a lot of birdies.
 Mr. Woods did, recording six.

 Love, though, has learned his lesson, placing Woods on the bench for Saturday morning’s Foursome matches.
-I suspect it will be a while before Woods … Continue Reading
+I suspect it will be a while before … Continue Reading

 Roger Maltbie will be working his 11th Ryder Cup for NBC.